lcanady/mu-format/README.md

 ```
 ### #file /path/to/file.txt
-Honestly #file works list like #include, except it escapes each line of the text file with ```@@``` null commands so they don't get quoted to the mux.
+Honestly #file works list like #include, except it escapes each line of the text file with ```@@``` null commands so they don't get quoted to the Game.
 This is great for things like license files, and custom header and footer elements that are repeated across various Mu project files.

 ```
 @@ Legal Stuff